pastocaza/blog/source/_posts/my-first-blog-post.md

 extends: _layouts.post
 section: content
 title: My First Blog Post
+author: Percy Astocaza
-date: 2017-03-23
+date: 2020-02-29
 description: This is your first blog post.
-cover_image: /assets/img/post-cover-image-2.png
+cover_image: /assets/img/my-first-blog-post-cover.png
 ---

-This is the start of your first blog post.
+This is a work in progress.
+I will update it when I have time!